 Cryptocurrency trading software development can be both a personally and financially rewarding thing for those people who are able to be successful at it.
 The most important part of this approach is ensuring you have a team that is filled with passion and dedication, as well as all the relevant skills and experience, of course.

 The most basic trading bot can be built in a matter of weeks.
 One such example is the arbitrage crypto trading bot built by Carlo Revelli.
-His bot allows for the trade between two exchanges, Etherdelta and Bittrex, and was created using his “own python etherscan API wrapper and pythereum to create the transactions and etherscan to publish them”.
+His bot allowed for the trade between two exchanges, Etherdelta and Bittrex, and was created using his “own python etherscan API wrapper and pythereum to create the transactions and etherscan to publish them”.

 You can read more about how he created his bot in his article How to make your own trading bot.

 To create a more sophisticated trading bot, which can trade on multiple exchanges, will naturally take more time.
 More time will also be needed for creating the algorithm and ensuring that there are no obvious security flaws that can be exploited by hackers.

 Key steps to creating a trading bot from scratch

 1. Decide on the programming language you will use